 From north bus terminal, ride a bus bound for Bogo or Hagnaya.
-Fare is P120 for non aircon and P135 for aircon.
+The fare is P120 for non-aircon and P135 for aircon.
 Tell the driver to drop you off near Bogo terminal.
 From there, ride a tricycle to take you wherever your meeting place is.
 Travel time from Bogo to Kalanggaman is approximately 2 hours.

 If you’re coming from Cebu, take a bus going to Bogo or Hagnaya.
 Super shuttle ferry has a daily schedule trip to Palompon.
 Check it here Super Shuttle schedule.
 Fare is 250 and will take 2 hours of travel.
 Schedule your trip ahead of time with Palompon tourism office.
 Contact numbers: 09173037267 or 053-555-9010.
 Boat Rentals: P3,000 for 15pax, 3500 for 25 pax, 4k for 30pax.

 Another option: From Cebu pier, ride a ferry bound for Ormoc.
-Fare is 500-600.From Ormoc, take a van going to Palompon.
+The fare is 500-600.From Ormoc, take a van going to Palompon.

 If you’re coming from Tacloban, take a van going to Palompon.
-Fare is 150.
+The fare is 150.